jays567/DS6306_CS1/Case_Study_01.md

 ![](Case_Study_01_files/figure-html/unnamed-chunk-10-1.png)<!-- -->

-# Summary
+### Summary

-Based on the problem statement your team initially asked us to examine: 1) where competitors are currently located and how saturated the market in each state is and 2) also assistance in determining the composition of your next beer product (in terms of alcohol by volume (ABV) and bitterness (IBU)) we recommend the following:
+Based on the problem statement your team initially asked us to examine:

++ Competitor location and market saturation in each state.
++ Assistance in determining the composition of your next beer product (in terms of alcohol by volume (ABV) and bitterness (IBU))*

+The following are our recommendations based the requested analysis:

-1) Avoid constructing your new brewery in Colorado.
-Our analysis finds that the state is saturated with breweries already and comeptition will be stiff.
-We suggest exploring states like Texas or Pensylvania as these states have a mid-level concentration of breweries and appear to have some relative room for additional competion.
++ Avoid constructing your new brewery in Colorado.
+Our analysis indicates that the state is heavily saturated with breweries which would mean stiff competition.
+Our suggestion, is that you give strong consideration to exploring the markets in the states of Texas and Pennsylvania.
+These states have a mid-level concentration of breweries and appear to have some relative room for additional market growth and competition.
-2) When developing your next beer product, please keep in mind that a higher ABV will influence the bitterness of the beer.
-If bitterness is a key trait for this new product, then ensure the ABV concentration is high.
-However, if bitterness is something you're wishing to control, we suggest limiting the ABV to reasonable amounts.
-We also suggest factoring in location considerations with regards to the bitterness decision; our data shows that Oregon is the state with the highest concentration of bitter beers, yet the number of breweries is well below the number present in Colorado.
-This could signal a high demand for this type of beer product in that state which at a minimum warrants further investigation.
++ When developing your next beer product, please consider that our analysis strongly  implies that a higher ABV will affect the bitterness of the beer.
+If bitterness is a key trait for your prospective product, it is probable that this can be achieved with  a high ABV concentration.
+If you prefer that your product is less bitter, we suggest limiting the ABV to reasonable amounts.
++ Additionally we suggest considering locations of interest when determining the bitterness level of your proposed product.
+Our data shows that Oregon is the state with the highest concentration of bitter beers, yet the number of breweries is well below the number present in Colorado.
+This is either means there is a high demand for bitter beer, or is a signal of a weak market for great tasting beer in Oregon, that has the potential to be further explored.
+At minimum we suggest further exploration.